formkit/docs-content/essentials/forms.md

 The most common method of form submission in a modern SPA is an XHR request (think [axios](https://axios-http.com/) or [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)).
 FormKit is well suited to this task:

 - It hands your submit handler a request-ready object.
-- If you return a promise from your submit handler it will apply a loading state to your form (`loading` becomes true at `context.state.loading`).
+- If you return a promise from your submit handler, it will apply a loading state to your form (`loading` becomes true at `context.state.loading`).
+A loading spinner is added in provided themes.
-- It handles backend errors by placing error messages directly on the failing inputs **(NOTE: not yet implemented in FormKit Alpha)**.
+- It handles [backend errors](#error-handling) by placing error messages directly on the failing inputs.

 <example
   name="Text example"